No Good (Start the Dance): Chart performance

 "No Good (Start the Dance)" was quite successful on the singles chart across Europe and also the band's most successful single release up to that point.
 The song peaked at number one in both Finland and Greece, and was a number two hit in the Netherlands.
 In the latter, it held that position on the Dutch Top 40 for one week in August 1994, being held off the top spot by 2 Brothers on the 4th Floor's "Dreams (Will Come Alive)".
 "No Good (Start the Dance)" entered the top 10 also in Austria (6), Belgium (7), Germany (4), Iceland (4), Norway (7), Scotland (7) and the UK.
 In the latter, it peaked at number four in its fourth week on the UK Singles Chart on 12 June 1994.
 It spent two more weeks within the top 10, before leaving.
 On the UK Dance Singles Chart by Music Week, the song also peaked at number four.
 Additionally, it was a top-20 hit in Denmark (19) and Spain (12), as well as on the Eurochart Hot 100, where it hit number ten in June same year.
 In Sweden, "No Good (Start the Dance)" was a top-30 hit, peaking at number 22.
+Outside Europe, it became a top-10 hit in West Asia, peaking at number six in Israel on 5 July 1994.
 The single earned a gold record in the UK, with a sale of 400,000 units.

 Music video

-The song's accompanying music video, directed by English director Walter Stern combines the humorous flavour of that for the band's previous video for "Out of Space" with the menace of "Firestarter" and "Breathe" videos to come.
+The music video for "No Good (Start the Dance)", directed by English director Walter Stern combines the humorous flavour of that for the band's previous video for "Out of Space" with the menace of "Firestarter" and "Breathe" videos to come.
 Filmed in a disused, underground cellar below Spitalfields market in the East End of London, the video features characters dancing to the song whilst the band members prowl around moodily.
 After Howlett breaks down a plaster wall with a sledgehammer, group member Keith Flint is seen in a straitjacket, eventually being locked into a Plexiglas box-prison which begins to fill with smoke.
-"No Good (Start the Dance)" received heavy rotation on MTV Europe, power play on France's MCM and was A-listed on Germany's VIVA in August 1994.
+"No Good (Start the Dance)" was a Box Top on British music television channel The Box in June 1994.
+It then received heavy rotation on MTV Europe and was A-listed on Germany's VIVA in August 1994.
+Two months later, it received power play on France's MCM.

 Liam Howlett said to Dazed magazine "No Good... was a response to all that shit Eurodance stuff", and said that the band had started to make better videos.
 The music video became the last music video to be played on the music channel NME TV directly before its closure at 6:00am on 5 January 2012.